How to Fix Error E11 on Electrolux EI30EW38TS (Wall Oven)

 How Much Does This Repair Cost?

-DIY repairs for the E11 error typically cost between $20–$120 in parts, depending on whether you need a new temperature sensor, relay board, or control board.
-A professional service call on this Electrolux wall oven usually runs $150–$300, including labor.
+Typically, DIY repairs for the E11 error will range from $20–$120 in parts, depending on whether you need a new temperature sensor, relay board, or control board.
+If you opt for professional service on this Electrolux wall oven, expect to pay between $150–$300, which includes labor.
 Tackling this repair yourself can save you $100 or more.

 Frequently Asked Questions